Towards Accelerated Greedy Sampling and Reconstruction of Bandlimited Graph Signals: Introduction

-An influential work \cite{pesenson2008sampling} presents a method that enables recovery of some bandlimited functions on a simple undirected unweighted graph using signal values observed on the so-called uniqueness sets of vertices; see also \cite{narang2013signal} and \cite{anis2014towards}.
-An iterative local set-based algorithm that relies on graph partitioning to improve convergence rate of bandlimited graph signals reconstruction is proposed in \cite{wang2015local}.
-The sampling approach in \cite{marques2016sampling} relies on collecting observations at a single node instead of a subset of nodes via successive applications of the so-called graph shift operator and aggregating the results. {Specifically, shifted versions of the signal are sampled at a single node which, under certain conditions, enables recovery of the signal at all nodes.
-While the aggregation sampling in \cite{marques2016sampling} reduces to classical sampling for time signals, the required inspection of the invertibility of the submatrix of eigenvectors is computationally expensive.
-Moreover, the recovery of graph signals from their partial samples collected via the aggregation scheme requires the first $k$ components (signal bandwidth) to be distinct, which may not be the case in certain applications.}
+The sampling approach in \cite{marques2016sampling} relies on collecting observations at a single node instead of a subset of nodes via successive applications of the so-called graph shift operator and aggregating the results.
+Specifically, shifted versions of the signal are sampled at a single node which, under certain conditions, enables recovery of the signal at all nodes.
+While the aggregation sampling in \cite{marques2016sampling} reduces to the classical sampling of time signals, the required inspection of the invertibility of the submatrix of eigenvectors is computationally expensive.
+Moreover, the recovery of graph signals from their partial samples collected via the aggregation scheme requires the first $k$ components (signal bandwidth) to be distinct, which may not be the case in certain applications.
+Table \ref{hopkins} summarizes properties of a few